ducas/netcore-job-healthz/README.md

     serviceProvider.GetService<Healthz>()
         .Start(() => return new HealthzResult {
                 Status = HealthzStatus.Ok,
                 Message = "Nothing to see here..."
             });;

+## Using IHealthCheck

+Another way of specifying health checks is to implement the *IHealthCheck* interface and call Healthz.Start with it.
+There is also an implementation of this in the library called *LastCheckpointHealthCheck* which keeps track of the last time you call *Checkpoint()* and will return an *Ok* response while it is within a threshold.
+E.g.

+    var check = new LastCheckpointHealthCheck(TimeSpan.FromMinutes(1));
+    new Healthz.Start(check);
+    while (true) {
+        // do work...
+        check.Checkpoint();
+    }

+If it takes longer than 1 minute between calls to *Checkpoint()* in the above snippet, the endpoint will return a *Fail* response.